radial gradient

 Screen Shot 2017-03-24 at 2.46.13 PM.png

 Making the transition to a culture of data analytics and targeted marketing can give your company the upper hand against the competition for years to come.
 We've condensed the process into 5 essential data characteristics to help give you a jumpstart.
-This is an excerpt of ‘The Banker’s Guide to Big Data’ whitepaper which can be downloaded here.
+This is an excerpt of the first two characteristics from ‘The Banker’s Guide to Big Data’ whitepaper which can be downloaded here.

 1. Agile